emann615/Investigating-with-Splunk/README.md

 ### Q7) What is the name of the infected host on which suspicious Powershell commands were executed?

-I filtered for logs containing the powershell keyword using the following search query: `index=main powershell`
+I filtered for events containing the powershell keyword using the following search query: `index=main powershell`

 Next, I checked the **Hostname** field and saw **James.Browne** was the only hostname listed.